nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

 * {list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well}
+* MediMeet is a fork of [AddressBook](https://se-education.org/addressbook-level3/) by SE-EDU.

 --------------------------------------------------------------------------------------------------------------------